VoloBuilds/prompts/LearnToCode.md

 - **Service:** A function or set of functions provided by one part of a software system to others, focusing on accomplishing specific tasks.
 Typically a specific program running somewhere that can be invoked.
 - **Microservice:** An architectural style that structures an application as a collection of small, autonomous services, each focusing on a single function or business capability.
 - **Container:** Lightweight, standalone, executable software packages that include everything needed to run a piece of software, including the code, runtime, system tools, libraries, and settings.
-- **Serverless:** A cloud computing execution model where the cloud provider dynamically manages the allocation and provisioning of servers.
-Developers can build and run applications and services without thinking about servers.
+- **Serverless:** An approach used by cloud web hosting providers to deploy/manage backend servers in a way that enables the real-time dynamic provisioning and allocation of servers.
+Enables developers to build and run applications and services without thinking about individual servers.
 - **Cloud:** Computing services offered over the internet (the cloud), including servers, storage, databases, networking, software, analytics, and intelligence, to offer faster innovation, flexible resources, and economies of scale.
-- **Network:** A group of interconnected computers, servers, and devices that can exchange data and resources with each other.
+- **Network:** A group of interconnected computers (servers), and devices that can exchange data and resources with each other.
 - **ETL (Extract, Transform, Load):** A process in data warehousing that involves extracting data from various sources, transforming it into a suitable format, and loading it into a destination database for analysis or reporting.
 - **Data Normalization:** The process of organizing the columns (attributes) and tables (relations) of a database to minimize data redundancy and improve data integrity.
 - **Logging:** The process of recording activities and events in a software application or system, which is crucial for debugging and monitoring the application's behavior in development and production environments.
-- **Localhost:** The standard hostname for the local computer being used, often for testing software locally.
+- **Localhost:** The standard hostname for the local computer being used, often for testing software locally (e.g. your computer).
 - **Port:** A numerical identifier in networking used to route data to specific programs or services on a computer.

 ### Computer Science Terms (relevant for practical use)